Coder-Dipan/Smart-Clock/README.md

 # Smart-Clock
-This is a digital and analog clock.This clock also has a zone selection option in the bottom of the time page.
+This is a digital and analog clock with modern features.This clock also has a zone selection option in the bottom of the time page.
 From here user can select to his preferred time zone and get the current time according to the selected zone.
 In this option, there are several most popular cities are available to show the timing according to their time zones.

 There are two types of clock available to show the current time.
 One is round shaped analog and other is digital with hh:mm:ss format.